Tim Sandlin

-Tim Sandlin (born 1950) is an American novelist and screenwriter.
+Tim Sandlin (August 11, 1950 – March 29, 2026) was an American novelist and screenwriter.

+Life and career

-Born in Oklahoma, Sandlin spent his early summers in Wyoming while his father worked seasonally for Grand Teton National Park.
+Born in Oklahoma on August 11, 1950, Sandlin spent his early summers in Wyoming while his father worked seasonally for Grand Teton National Park.
 Sandlin worked over 40 entry-level jobs including driving an ice cream truck, skinning elk, cooking in a Chinese restaurant, trail inventory for the Forest Service, caretaker of rental cabins, gardener for the Rockefellers, pizza parlor manager, belt buckle buffer, and multiple dishwashing jobs.
 Throughout this period he lived most of the year on public lands, first in a tent and later in a Cheyenne tipi.

-He has published 10 novels and a book of columns.
+Sandlin published 10 novels and a book of columns.
 Three of his books, Skipped Parts, Sorrow Floats, and Sex and Sunsets, have been produced as movies.
 His other novels include Western Swing, Rowdy in Paris, Honey Don’t, Lydia, The Fable of Bing, Social Blunders, Jimi Hendrix Turns Eighty, and The Pyms, Unauthorized Tales of Jackson Hole.
 He has also written 11 screenplays for hire.
 Sex and Sunsets served as the basis for the screenplay of the 2013 Canadian film The Right Kind of Wrong.
-Jimi Hendrix Turns Eighty and Rowdy in Paris are in pre-production for movies.
+Jimi Hendrix Turns Eighty and Rowdy in Paris are in pre-production for films.

-He lives in Jackson, Wyoming with his wife, Carol, and daughter, Leila.
+He lived in Jackson, Wyoming with his wife, Carol, daughter, Leila, and son, Kyle, for many years before moving to Redmond, Washington in 2024.

+Sandlin died on March 29, 2026, at the age of 75.